gastonstat/relic-math13/lectures/05-wgt-avgs-freq-tables.md

 	Learning Objectives
 </h4>

-- Getting to know the Normal Curve
-- Understanding the Standard Normal Curve
+- What is a weighted average
+- How to calculate a weighted average
+- What is a frequency table
+- Understand absolute and relative frequencies
-- How to find areas under the normal curve
+- How to makea frequency table
-- Normal approximation for symmetric distributions

 <h4>
 	<span class="fa fa-book fa-lg main-list-item-icon"></span>
 	Reading
 </h4>

+Chapter 3, pages 96-102

+- Weighted Average
+- Problems section 3.1

-Chapter 5, pages 78-93
+Chapter 2, pages 42-46

+- Frequency Tables
+- Problems section 2.1, exercises 15-22